freeCodeCamp/guide/src/pages/php/PHP Syantax and Comments/index.md

 ### More information

-For more resources youj can visit: https://www.w3schools.com/php/php_syntax.asp
+For more resources you can visit: https://www.w3schools.com/php/php_syntax.asp